macgile/DataGridFilter/README.md

   - **ExcludeFields** : *list of fields to exclude separated by commas, only works in AutoGenerateColumns mode*
   - **DateFormatString** : *date display format*, default : "d"

-  > :warning: You must set the "Time" part of the DateTime fields to zero, otherwise the filter doesn't work.
+  > :warning: Before version 1.2.5.2, you must set the "Time" part of the DateTime fields to zero, otherwise the filter doesn't work.
 [see the documentation "Standard date and time format strings"](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings)

 - **Custom TextColumn**